aknackiron/testdroid-documentation/appium/faq/index.md

 # Why is the Appium test waiting for device and finally timeouts?

-Testdroid Appium has maximum waiting time for device set to 10 minutes.
+Bitbar Testing Appium has maximum waiting time for device set to 10 minutes.
 If there is an ongoing test from another Cloud user timeout is very likely to happen.
 Try again later, or with another device.
 NOTE!
-Testdroid Free devices are very busy and it might be hard to find run time for Appium tests on those devices.
+Bitbar Testing Free devices are very busy and it might be hard to find run time for Appium tests on those devices.

 # Why is the Appium test failing with timeout?

-Testdroid Cloud has a test run time limit set to 10 minutes.
+Bitbar Testing has a test run time limit set to 10 minutes.
 This limit is applicable for Free Plan users.
 If you need to run longer tests, please upgrade your subscription.